-Biography: Professor Dr. Mohd Hamdi received his B.Eng.
-(Mechanical), with Honours from Imperial College, London and his M.Sc.
+Biography: Professor Ir Dr Mohd Hamdi bin Abd Shukor received his B.Eng.
+(Mechanical), with Honours from Imperial College London and his M.Sc.
 In Advanced Manufacturing Technology & System Management from University of Manchester Institute of Science & Technology (UMIST).
 His Doctoral study was in the field of thin film coating for biomedical applications for which he was conferred Dr. Eng by Kyoto University.
-He is a Fellow of the Institution of Mechanical Engineering, UK.
-Professor Dr. Mohd Hamdi has devoted his career in nurturing research and innovation and has mentored over 115 postgraduate students, particularly in the field of machining, materials processing and biomaterials.
-He has authored more than 130 ISI journals and h-index of 16.
-He is also a director and founder of the Centre of Advanced Manufacturing & Materials Processing (AMMP Centre) in 2003, in which has grown from modest-size team of researchers and engineers to an interdisciplinary research hub.
-Professor Dr. Mohd Hamdi has obtained recognition from various international and local organizations.
+He is a Fellow of the Institution of Mechanical Engineering, UK, and a professional engineer registered with the Board of Engineers Malaysia.
+Prof Hamdi has devoted his career in nurturing research and innovation and has mentored over 70 PhD students, particularly in the field of machining, materials processing and biomaterials.
+He has authored more than 160 ISI journals and h-index of 26.
+He is also a director and founder of the Centre of Advanced Manufacturing & Materials Processing (AMMP Centre), in which has grown from modest-size team of researchers and engineers to an interdisciplinary research hub.
+Prof Hamdi has obtained recognition from various international and local organizations.

 Biography: Yong Suk Yang is a Professor Emeritus in the Nanoenergy Engineering Department and former Dean of the College of Nanoscience & Nanotechnology, and former Director of the Research Center for Dielectric and Advanced Matter Physics at Pusan National University.
 He received his BS in physics in 1977 from Sogang University, Seoul, and PhD in solid state physics in 1990 from McGill University, Montreal.
 He is a faculty member since 1993.
 He has been carrying out experiments at neutron- and synchrotron radiation- related international facilities, NSLS, APS, SSRL, Oak Ridge (USA), AECL (Canada), SPring8 (Japan), Riso (Denmark), KAERI (Korea).
 He has published various articles on the phase transitions of structural order-disorder, spin dynamics on low dimensional magnet, glass-crystallization through nucleation and growth, negative thermal expansion.
 Multiferroics, dielectric relaxation, solid oxide fuel cell, lithium ion battery are also his recent interests.
 Not only research but he also emphases the importance of education and training.
 He has taught under and graduate students over 30 different subjects, quantum mechanics, statistics, solid state physics, thin films, electronic properties of materials, thermoelectric, semiconductor, thermal physics, ceramics, dielectrics, modern physics…, during the last 20 years.